Angles/workingcopy-test/workflows-named/This named dir.md

 # This `Workflows-named folder`

+## Update - these are old ;)

+---

-### started off as a good idea, but it is not so easy to tell new workflows from one device with eponymously named workflows on the other, which need to be moved thereto.
+**Apparently, this started off as a good idea, but it is not so easy to tell new workflows from one device with eponymously named workflows on the other, which need to be moved thereto.
 Furthermore, GitHub apparently considers these ` .wflow ` as binary files.
 Thus, granular changes, obvious in plain text files, are here quite opaque - What has changed?
-The commit comment has not the room to hold enough info to make obvious which workflows need to be updated on the device of the other.
+The commit comment has not the room to hold enough info to make obvious which workflows need to be updated on the device of the other.**

 Both **Workflow** and **Working Copy** are excellent apps, breaking new ground for iOS based developers.
 I hate having to use a tiny, broken old MacBook Air, with a tiny SSD drive and small screen, when I can do *nearly* the same on an iPad or iPhone, the latter I have with me anyway, it is a phone after all.